-I can’t promise that any of your beet-averting family members will do a complete 180 turn on their opinion when it comes to these earthy roots.
-I will suggest that this casserole might be your best chance to convert them.
-Baby beets are mild and sweet, and their flavor is less assertive than their grown-up relatives.
-In this recipe, they are thinly sliced and smothered in layers of orange and garlic-infused sour cream and a generous shower of nutty Gruyere cheese.
-All of the flavors meld together, and while the beets are present they are not overwhelming in taste.
-As they cook, however, the beets release their juices and saturate the dish with spectacular vibrant color, which makes this one of the prettiest gratins I have seen.
+This recipe is one of my favorite ways to eat beets, especially in the winter when rich gratins are warm and satisfying.
+It’s also a great way to introduce the beetroot to any skeptical family member.
+Small or baby beets are mild and sweet, and their flavor is less assertive than their grown-up relatives.
+In this recipe, they are thinly sliced and smothered in layers of garlic-infused sour cream flecked with orange zest and a generous shower of nutty Gruyère cheese.
+All of the ingredients meld together, and while the beets are present, they are not overwhelming in flavor.
+As they cook, the beets release their juices and saturate the dish with spectacular color, which makes this one of the prettiest gratins I have seen.
 So give it a try, and let the skeptics eat with their eyes – and also hopefully with a fork.

 1 garlic clove, minced

 16 baby beets, about 2 pounds trimmed, scrubbed clean

 4 ounces finely grated Gruyere cheese

 Finely chopped thyme leaves

 1. Preheat the oven to 375°F. Butter an 8 by 8-inch square gratin dish (or individual ramekins).
 Whisk the sour cream, garlic, orange zest, 1/2 teaspoon salt, and 1/2 teaspoon black pepper in a bowl.

 2. Thinly slice the beets with a mandolin or knife.

 3. Arrange 1/3 of the beets, slightly overlapping in the baking dish.
 Spoon 1/3 of the sour cream over the beets, carefully spreading to cover.
 Sprinkle 1/3 of the cheese over the top.
 Lightly season with salt, pepper, and a pinch of thyme.
 Repeat with two more layers.